manumei/ChirpID-backend/tasks/instructions.md

 Run All Cells from DataLoading.ipynb, it will load a CSV with the matrices of the grayscale pixels from the dev spectrograms, attached with the class_id label belonging to the given bird sample.
 The CSV will be loaded at dataset/samples/train_data.csv

-## 2. Model Training
+## 2. Running the Model

-...coming soon
+### 2.1 Model Training

+Run All Cells from ModelTraining.ipynb, this fetches the CSV with the